Guatemala

 Through OneChild’s Children’s Crisis Fund, families receive disaster relief including emergency food relief supplies, and families who are struggling day-to-day receive vitamins, supplies, and food baskets.
 At their Hope Centers, children regularly receive nutritious meals and snacks.

-Read this inspirational story: A Simple Gift That Meant So Much
+Read an inspirational story from Latin America: A Simple Gift That Meant So Much

 Children in Guatemala are subjected to the worst forms of child labor, including sexual exploitation through child trafficking, working under harsh conditions in coffee bean and sugarcane fields, and working as street performers or beggars in cities.
 Parents often allow child labor because they need the money to buy basic supplies.